-In less than a week after Rod approved the proposal, the PRAB team had the equipment in place.
+In less than a week after Rod approved the equipment, the PRAB team had it in place.
 Anthony Screw Products quickly began seeing a return on investment that remains pleasantly surprising nearly a year after the implementation of the system.

 Extracting more oil from the chips is also paying off with Rod’s scrap dealer.
 “On average, he is giving me an additional 15 percent in value for dry chips instead of wet chips.
 That adds up to roughly $24,000 to $28,000 per year.”